Y520X/hello-world/README.md

 # hello-world
-this is a litter demo
+this is a new demo